g4m817/llm-attention-head-instability/README.md

 # Inter-Head Instability: A Signal of Attention Disagreement in LLMs

 > **Status: Exploratory but repeatable.** I first noticed this signal while prototyping prompt-injection defenses.
 The code automates most analyses, but I haven’t manually audited every artifact.
 Please treat this as preliminary research: issues/PRs are welcome if you spot mistakes or want to extend the work.
+I'm open to collaborating if anyone finds this interesting enough.
 >
 > **Current work:** I am running evals with Deepset to align with Attention Tracker's datasets for comparative analysis.
 These will be pushed when the evals finish running.